AlexandreBourdeaudhui/shuffle/README.md

 - Go to https://api.slack.com/apps/
 - Click on `Create New App`
-- Click on `From an app manifest
+- Click on `From an app manifest, and select your workspace
-- Select a workspace
 - Choose `JSON` tab, and copy/paste the data from `./manifest.json`
-- {...} @ TODO
+- Get URL from Netlify (dev/prod) and replace URL in `Slash Commands` and `Interactivity & Shortcuts`